SilkRose/Pony/stories/ticking-love/ticking-love.md

 "What if they don't like you?"

-"I think they do, but if they don't well have to talk about it."
+"I think they do, but if they don't we'll have to talk about it."

 *Nine.
 I like you.*